Liverpool, New South Wales

-Liverpool is a city in South Western Sydney, in the state of New South Wales, Australia, 31 km south-west of the Sydney CBD.
-It is the administrative seat of the City of Liverpool and is in the Cumberland Plain.
+Liverpool is a suburb in South Western Sydney, New South Wales, Australia.
+It is located 31 km south-west of the Sydney central business district on the western bank of the Georges River.
+Liverpool is the administrative centre for the City of Liverpool local government area.

 History

 Indigenous

 Before British colonisation, Liverpool was the country of the Cabrogal people of the Dharug nation.
 The term "cabro" (also pronounced "cobra" or "cabra") refers to the edible insect larvae found in timber around the region.
 The country of the Cabrogal clan extended from the areas of what is now Cabramatta and Liverpool, east to the mouth of the Georges River.

+The Gandangara Local Aboriginal Land Council, established under the Aboriginal Land Rights Act 1983, is based in Liverpool and covers much of south-western Sydney.

 British colonisation

 Liverpool is one of the oldest urban settlements in Australia, founded on 7 November 1810 as an agricultural centre by Governor Lachlan Macquarie.
 He named it after Robert Banks Jenkinson, Earl of Liverpool, who was then the Secretary of State for the Colonies and the English city of Liverpool, upon which some of the area's architecture is based.

-The Post Office opened at Liverpool on 1 March 1825 - one of the first Post Offices to be opened in New South Wales.
-Liverpool was one of the six stations on the first line of Telegraphs to be constructed in this Colony.
+The post office opened at Liverpool on 1 March 1825 – one of the first post offices to be opened in New South Wales.
+Liverpool was one of the six stations on the first line of telegraphs to be constructed in this colony.

-On 26 January 1858, a Telegraph Office was opened at the Railway Station.
+On 26 January 1858, a telegraph office was opened at the railway station.
 Later, on 12 July 1878, these two offices were amalgamated and plans proposed to construct a joint office.

-Finally, a Foundation Stone was laid prior to construction starting.
-Mrs. N. G. Bull of Cabramatta had the honour of laying the Stone - such a responsibility given to a woman bringing great indignation by the Mayor and several of the leading men.
-An Indignation Meeting held soon after confirmed unanimously that Mrs Bull was "a fit and proper person" to have laid the stone.
+Finally, a foundation stone was laid prior to construction starting.
+Mrs. N. G. Bull of Cabramatta had the honour of laying the stone – such a responsibility given to a woman bringing great indignation by the mayor and several of the leading men.
+An Indignation meeting held soon after confirmed unanimously that Bull was "a fit and proper person" to have laid the stone.

 Urban sprawl of Sydney across the Cumberland Plain soon reached Liverpool, and it became an outer suburb of metropolitan Sydney with a strong working-class presence and manufacturing facilities.
 The Liverpool area also became renowned for its vast Housing Commission estates housing thousands of low-income families after the slum clearance and urban renewal programs in inner-city Sydney in the 1960s.